vmware/network-event-broker/README.md

 Generator=
 ```
-Specifies the network event source to listen.
+Specifies the network event generator source to listen.
 Takes one of `systemd-networkd` or `dhclient`.
 Defaults to `systemd-networkd`.

 The `[Network]` section takes following Keys: